-The Yucatan Neotropical Rattlesnake, also called the Yucatan Rattlesnake or the Tzabcan Rattlesnake, is a medium-sized species endemic to the Yucatan Peninsula.
+The Yucatan Neotropical rattlesnake, also called the Yucatan rattlesnake or the Tzabcan rattlesnake, is a medium-sized species endemic to the Yucatan Peninsula.
 This species specializes in eating rodents, which account for over 93% of its prey.
-Yucatan Rattlesnakes utilize both coastal dry forest, tropical pine savanna and tropical wet forests, and been observed swimming in open lagoons.
+Yucatan rattlesnakes utilize coastal dry forest, tropical pine savanna and tropical wet forests, and has been observed swimming in open lagoons.

 An interesting defensive behavior displayed by this species is neck-flattening, where the snake flattens its neck laterally to look larger.
 A possible explanation for this behavior is that by making the neck look larger, the snake can cause a predator to misjudge its ability to properly target the neck and subdue the head.

 Fun fact: This snake is named for the word "tzabcan", which means rattlesnake in Mayan.